Tesla-Fryvo/Pcryption/README.md

 # 🔐 Pcryption

-Pcryption is a lightweight, pen-and-paper cipher designed to encrypt and decrypt text using nothing but a blank sheet of paper and a simple mathematical rotation.
+Pcryption is a pen-and-paper cipher designed to encrypt and decrypt text using nothing but a blank sheet of paper.

-While it isn't designed to stop professional cryptanalysts, its main strength is its simplicity: **you do not need to carry a massive lookup table with you to use it.** If you understand the underlying pattern, you can encrypt and decrypt entirely from memory.
+While it isn't designed to stop professional cryptanalysts, its main good side is simplicity: **you do not need to carry a massive lookup table with you to use it.** If you understand the underlying pattern, you can encrypt and decrypt entirely from memory.

-> ⚠️ **Disclaimer:** This project was created for fun and educational purposes.
-Do not use Pcryption to secure highly sensitive data!
+> ⚠️ **Disclaimer:** This project was created for fun Do not use Pcryption to secure highly sensitive data!

 ---

-## 🧭 How It Works (The Core Logic)
+## How It Works

-The cipher breaks down letters into a 3-digit code block following a strict mathematical rule.
+The cipher breaks down letters into a 3-digit code block.
 Every letter is assigned a code based on three columns that cycle sequentially (**Column 1 ➔ Column 2 ➔ Column 3 ➔ Column 1...**).

 Each 3-digit code `[X][Y][Z]` is structured like this:
 *   **`X` (The Group/Row):** Dictated by the column cycle.